“I hooked up my accelerator pedal in my car to my brake lights. I hit the gas, people behind me stop, and I’m gone.” – Stephen Write.

 22. Tire replacement.
 A tire change is one of the most common DIY procedures performed by drivers.
 Damage wheels should be replaced with the spare tire by using the jack and tire changing tools available from most car manufacturers.
 A professional should balance new tires later.

 23. Thermostats.
 Radiator thermostats provide car engines’ working temperature that should be within recommended levels.
 The radiator must be checked for leaks and locate the thermostat.
 Coolant should be drained to release pressure and to replace the thermostat housing structure faster.

 24. Radiator hoses.
 Radiator hoses are key to maintain coolant system pressures and engines’ temperatures.
-Worn out radiator hoses can have leaks that drain coolant levels and heat up car engines.
-Check for the upper and lower radiator hoses for damage and replace as necessary.
+Worn out radiator hoses can have leaks that drain coolant levels and heat car engines.
+Check for the upper and lower radiator hoses for damage and replace them as necessary.
 Radiator hoses are usually just held by clamps and screws depending on the type of car.

 25. Washer tanks.
 Washer tanks are necessary to clean dirty windshields while on the road.
 Open your car’s hood and locate the washer tank.
 Remove the washer pump’s wiring to the washer tank before removing it.
 Washer tanks are usually just held by a couple of bolts based on the manufacturer.
 After replacement, fill the washer tank with washer fluid and test for proper function.